 Related Article:- Best Study Plan for Beginners Targeting 2019 IAS Exam

-Problem of Plenty: The Ocean of Knowledge
+The problem of Plenty: The Ocean of Knowledge

 For that very purpose, the syllabus is provided by UPSC which should be taken very seriously by aspirants for planning their study schedule and collection of study materials.
 If you travel through the lanes of Old Rajinder Nagar, Karol Bagh and Mukherjee Nagar in Delhi, you may be lost in the sea of IAS study materials.
 You may end up buying more than what you can finish it off.

-Try to restrict to minimum number of IAS exam books so that revising is humanly possible during the exam period.
-Without good revision the whole purpose of reading so much gets defeated.
+Try to restrict to the minimum number of IAS exam books so that revising is humanly possible during the exam period.
+Without good revision, the whole purpose of reading so much gets defeated.
 So please be informed that you have to read what is relevant and to the extent that it serves the purpose, and do justice to the UPSC exam syllabus.
-Don’t try to eat more than what you can chew and same applies with study materials for civil services.
+Don’t try to eat more than what you can chew and the same applies with study materials for civil services.
 Once you can manage this issue, your journey will become easier from hereon.